Social-Evolution-and-Behavior/CRANTb-scripts/README.md

 You can also update rows automatically.
 Be careful when doing this.
 If you want to be sure not to mess something up, you can take a 'snapshot' of the seatable before you edit it in the browser, which will save a historical version.

-You can then change column in `ac`, keeping their names, as youl ike.
+You can then change columns in `ac`, keeping their names, as you like.
 Then to update via R:

 ```r
 # Update